 Though most university professors make less than $250,000 annually, there's a small contingent of professors who have topped the $1 million annual salary mark.
 This is normally because of other roles they hold at their institutions, beyond that of professor.

-Rosenwaks was one of several Cornell professors to rake in millions in 2018.
-Associate clinical professors Hey-Joo Kang, Pak H. Chung, and Steven Spandorfer, as well as assistant clinical professor Rony Elias, each earned over $3 million that year.
+Rosenwaks was one of several Cornell professors to rake in millions in 2019.
+Associate clinical professors Hey-Joo Kang and Steven Spandorfer, as well as assistant clinical professor Rony Elias, each earned over $4 million that year.

 Besides Cornell, other prestigious universities occasionally offer professors salaries in the millions.
-David N. Silvers of Columbia University reportedly makes more than $4 million annually as a professor of dermatology and the director of the university's dermatopathology laboratory.
+Lawrence G. Lenke of Columbia University earned $6.85 million as a tenured professor of orthopedic surgery in 2019.
+Another Columbia professor, David N. Silvers earned $4.37 million that same year as a professor of dermatology and the director of the university's dermatopathology laboratory.